revbayes/revbayes.github.io/tutorials/brownian/index.md

     diversification ~ dnLognormal(0,1)
     turnover ~ dnGamma(4,4)

-Then, we compute deterministically the ‘speciation‘ and ‘extinction‘ rate from the ‘diversification‘ rate and ‘turnover‘ rate.
+Then, we compute deterministically the `speciation` and `extinction` rate from the `diversification` rate and `turnover` rate.

     speciation := diversification + turnover
     extinction := turnover

-Instead, you could also use directly the speciation and extinction rates, *e.g.,*endowed with some diffuse exponential prior.
+Instead, you could also use directly the speciation and extinction rates, *e.g.*, endowed with some diffuse exponential prior.

     # rescaling moves on speciation and extinction rates